apptainer/apptainer-userdocs/keyserver.rst

 .. note::

-   It is important for users to be aware that the ``keyserver login`` command will store the supplied credentials or tokens unencrypted in your home directory.
+   It is important for users to be aware that the ``keyserver login`` command will store the supplied credentials or tokens unencrypted in their home directory.